 See more about this pub on WhatPub, CAMRA's national pub guide.

 Grade II listed farmhouse refurbished in a classic timber style with high vaulted beams throughout.
 The main entrance contains comfy armchairs and settees along with both traditional and high tables and chairs.
 A large cabinet holding several books and clocks is an unusual feature here.
 The bar has six handpumps - three real ales doubled up.
 All beers are from the Hall & Woodhouse (Badger) portfolio with one being a seasonal ale.
 Tasting notes can be found displayed on various chalk boards around the premises.
 There is a ramp up to the main raised dining area.
 This contains a large palm tree reaching up to the ceiling.
 At the far end is a log fire with logs placed with precision all around.
 The food is regionally sourced and high quality.
 The pub is often very busy at lunchtimes.
-It is always advisable for diners to book a table especially on Monday evenings (Quiz night) and on Fridays, Saturdays and Sundays.
+It is always advisable for diners to book a table especially in the evenings and on Fridays, Saturdays and Sundays.
 Connected to the main dining area is the recently added/refurbished “The Cottage” and the contrast could not be more different.
 The Cottage has low beams and several “nooks and crannies” for a more intimate, low light drinking and dining experience.
-Outside is a children's play area with additional space containing benches and parasols for fine weather eating and drinking.
+Outside is a space containing benches and parasols for fine weather eating and drinking.
 Dogs are allowed in these outside areas but not in the premises itself.
 There is no designated smoking area.
-The pub is signed-up to the National PubWatch scheme.